seattlejs/seattlejs/request-to-sponsor.md

 # Sponsoring SeattleJS

 SeattleJS could not exist without the support of the community, and this includes companies who understand the importance of investing in the local developer community.
-Improving the quality of the developer community in and around Seattle leads means that better products and services are built here and hopefully more companies choose to stay here.
+Improving the quality of the developer community in and around Seattle means that better products and services are built here and hopefully more companies choose to stay here.

 ## How You Can Help